 And of course, the country is surrounded by the Pacific Ocean and the Tasman Sea, so there are many unique marine animals.
 Two of our favourites are the yellow-eyed penguin and the smallest and rarest dolphin in the world, Hector's dolphin.

 Be amazed by the giant Kauri trees found in ancient forests or the bright colours of the Kowhai and Pohutukawa trees.
 Pohutukawa trees are also known as New Zealand’s iconic Christmas tree.
 And last but not least, the sacred Silver fern, the national symbol of New Zealand.

-"I prefer to visit Doubtful Sound over Milford Sound: because it's less touristic and just as beautiful.
-Join one of our overnight trips and admire this beautiful area; you might get lucky and eat some fresh lobster".Marie-Cecile, Travel specialist
+"I prefer to visit Doubtful Sound, over Milford Sound: because it's less touristic but just as beautiful."Marie-Cecile, Travel specialist

 Embrace the Māori culture.
 Connect with the land, the people and the traditions